Understanding statutory sick pay

 However, in the event of an unfair dismissal complaint, an industrial tribunal will expect you to have acted reasonably by:

-The tribunal will take into account your business' size when deciding whether a dismissal was reasonable.
+The tribunal will consider your business's size when deciding whether a dismissal was reasonable.

 See how to manage absence and sickness and find out more about dismissing employees.